2023 - 2024 Season

 - Week 23: finals (points match power pools for W/L based on A/B/C/D bracket position)

 - We have 2 hours of contracted ice time and we are to be off the ice at the end of that time.
 As such, the clock rule that we use in the League, is that we honour our 2-hour time limit on the ice.

 - Procedurally, skips should decide for themselves how many more ends they will have after the 5th end - whether there is time for 1, 2, or 3 more ends.

 - Deciding to play more ends does not guarantee that many ends will be played.
 If the decision is to play more ends the teams should continue playing at a proper pace.
 Going a small amount over time (up to 5 minutes, ideally already into the skip stones when clock goes off) to complete the final end is ok as long as you are not making a habit of it.
-No one curls after us on Sunday night so while it it tempting to finish playing, the ice techs have end-of-night tasks that they need to perform and we do not have permission to go over time.
+Open Ice is after us, so while it it tempting to finish playing, we do not have permission to go over time.